rgknp/AIDayLabs/lab03.4-execute_in_remote_environment/0_README.md

 The execution environment on HDInsight cluster is managed using Conda.
 Configuration is managed by conda_dependencies.yml and spark_dependencies.yml configuration files.

-### (Optional) Lab 4: Running scripts on GPU in a remote machine

-To run the scripts on GPU in a remote machine, we can follow the guidance in this article: [How to use GPU in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-gpu).
-Focus on the section **Configure Azure ML Workbench to Access GPU**.

 ## Lab Completion

 In this workshop we learned how to: